philpennock/etc-vagrant/README.md

 list of D/R for which Vagrant images are wanted.

+## `auto/`

+If you just want to bring up a box ASAP, this is the way.

+This is a very thin shim around defining a simple box based purely on an environment variable, `PT_VAGRANT_BOX`, providing the box name.

+You can use a few other variables to tune it further, see the file.

+But at the simplest usage:

+    PT_VAGRANT_BOX=debian/buster64 vagrant up

+will download the box and run it, with a VM named `buster64`, and running a Debian-specific tuning script `ptlocal.debian-family.sh`.

 ## `simpler/`

 If you're not familiar with Vagrant but can program, start here; it's not the